SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ## What determines a "poor magnetic environment"?

-Often things made of steel or other ferromagnetic materials contribute most to a poor magnetic environment.
+Often, things made of steel or other ferromagnetic materials contribute most to a poor magnetic environment.
 Some common examples of things that might affect your magnetic environment include, but are not limited to: spring mattresses, radiators, PC cases, desktop speakers, or furniture that's made of steel.
-In most cases, the effect that these things will have extend about 6-12 inches (15-30 cm) and within that range may cause the IMU to rotate incorrectly.
-The size and amount of mass directly impacts the size of the effected area; a paper clip might only affect your IMU if it's directly next to it, whereas a steel bedframe might affect an area 6-12 inches (15-30 cm) away as previous mentioned.
-In most cases, depending on the size of your playspace, these issues of certain objects causing interference can be mitigated by avoiding or reposition them.
+In most cases, the effect that these things will extend about 6-12 inches (15-30 cm) and within that range may cause the IMU to rotate incorrectly.
+The size and amount of mass directly impacts the size of the effected area; a paper clip might only affect your IMU if it's directly next to it, whereas a steel bedframe might affect an area of 6-12 inches (15-30 cm) away, as previously mentioned.
+In most cases, depending on the size of your play space, these issues of certain objects causing interference can be mitigated by avoiding or reposition them.
 Regardless, other factors such as the wiring or rebar in your building could also affect your magnetic environment.
 These last few examples are harder to predict and illustrate why it's important to test with an app before assuming you might have a stable magnetic environment.

 ## Can I still use my IMU with a magnetometer if I don't have a stable magnetic environment?

 This cannot be recommended.
-When run without the magnetometer, IMUs with magnetometers such as the MPU9250 and ICM20948, perform much worse.
+When run without the magnetometer, IMUs with magnetometers, such as the MPU9250 and ICM20948, perform much worse.
 That said, if for whatever reason you do want to use your IMU without the magnetometer, the MPU6500 or MPU6050 firmware can be used on the MPU9250 instead, and the ICM20948 can run in 6DOF mode.

 ---
 ### Credits